[?] Subscribe To This Site

 Iao Valley State Park felt more like a tropical FOREST than a jungle... that's the best way I can think of to describe the difference between this valley and the typical tropical-jungle-type of vegetation that we saw when we hiked the Pipiwai Trail in the Kipahulu area of East Maui.

 Iao Valley Road is the route you take upon entering the park.
 It's a straightforward drive, so there are no worries about getting lost.
 Our first stop was the Hawaii Nature Center where we would start our guided hike through the forests of the park.
 The price charged by the Hawaii Nature Center was reasonable, and made even more so by our coupon from the Entertainment Coupon Book.
-The fee charged for the guided hike also included free admission to their Interactive Science Arcade.

 Hawaii Nature Center Guided Hike